UEFA Executive Master for International Players (UEFA MIP)

 Professional sport as an industry, like any other, is subject to certain rules and has certain specificities.
 Whatever the organisation you work for, you must have a perfect understanding of the specificities of the sports industry.
 This, as well as the knowledge and legitimacy gained during your career as a player, will enable you to be a more effective manager.
 This session aims to help you identify which skills you possess that can be used as a top manager.

-- Present the general institutional, legal and economic framework of the European professional sports system and its major challenges.
+- Present the general institutional, legal and economic framework of the European professional sports system, along with its stakeholders and major challenges.

-- Present concrete examples of management careers for former international players.
+- Present concrete illustrations of possible management careers for former international players.

-- Highlight the key skills that managers require and that are gained by professional players during their sporting careers.
+- Highlight key assets gained by professional players during their sporting careers and their link to management skills

 Some of the skills you acquired in your career as an elite athlete are directly transferable to the role of a top manager; others need complementing.
 Your role as a manager is then to apply these skills to a clearly defined, coherent project plan that takes into account the history, culture and values of the organisation you work for.
 During this session you will learn from the experiences of several managers from sporting and business backgrounds.
 With the help of various activities, you will also be invited to reflect on what kind of manager you would like to become.